 The batter missed the ball and I was free to rest until the next pitch, but there was something about that moment.
 The uncertainty and suspense I felt as each pitch was being delivered excelled above any other feeling I had at that moment.
 I didn’t have time to be nervous or over-think what would happen if the ball was hit to me.
 All I could think about was the pure excitement of the game of baseball.

 After each game my sisters and I played, we always got a call that evening from Grandpa, my father’s father.
 He was interested in how we did, what had happened and listened to us ramble on and on about our efforts without once interrupting.

-It is game three of the 2003 ALDS.
-Yankees at the Oakland A’s.
-In a 2-0 deficit in the series, the seventh inning rolls around with the Yankees holding a shaky 1-0 lead.
+It is Game 3 of the 2003 ALDS.
+New York Yankees at the Oakland A’s.
+In a 2-0 deficit in the series, the seventh inning rolls around with the Yankees holding onto a shaky 1-0 lead.

 This throw must be perfect to keep the Yankees in the series.
 The Oakland crowd roars.
 The Yankee fans hold their breath.
 Spencer’s throw misses both of the cut-off men.
 This is it; the A’s will tie the game.

 Not so fast.
 A blur races across the diamond and meets up with the ball as it trickles towards catcher Jorge Posada at home.
 Derek Jeter, appearing from nowhere, handles the ball and calmly chucks a desperation backhand toss to Posada.
-Just as Giambi is about to score to seal the tie game, Jeter’s accurate throw reaches Posada’s glove and Giambi’s leg is tagged right before it reaches the plate.
+Just as Giambi is about to score to seal the tie game, Jeter’s accurate throw reaches Posada’s glove and Giambi’s leg is tagged right before it lands on home plate.

 The umpire signals the runner out.
 Stunned silence fills the stadium.
 Jeter has performed what is arguably one of the most impressive and amazing plays ever.